TheGoodlike13/liberty_or_death/README.md

 > Unit network-manager.service not found.

 Well, shit.
 No wonder they didn't put it into the guide.
-They probably don't know :D ROLLBACK!
+They probably don't know themselves :D ROLLBACK!

 [#resolutionary_fight](#resolutionary_fight) seems to give us what we need.
 A nice list of programs which could possibly mess around with the file.